paulrougieux/cobwood/paper/paper.md

 # Summary

 Managing forest ecosystems effectively requires long-term foresight into global wood markets.
-This planning relies on macroeconomic panel data—comprehensive datasets spanning multiple countries over extended time periods.
-The cobwood package introduces a specialized data structure that streamlines panel data manipulation for forecasting and scenario analysis.
-By implementing country and time indexes, the package significantly improves model readability, as the source code closely mirrors the mathematical equations found in research publications.
+This planning relies on macroeconomic panel data spanning multiple countries over extended time periods.
+The cobwood package introduces a data structure to manipulate panel data for forecasting and scenario analysis.
+By implementing country and time indexes, the package improves model readability, as the source code closely mirrors mathematical equations used in research publications.
 To demonstrate cobwood's practical application, we present a reimplementation of the Global Forest Products Model (GFPMx).
-Our package leverages the N-dimensional array package Xarray, which provides robust capabilities including NetCDF file storage for model outputs.
-This approach offers two key advantages: enhanced source code clarity that facilitates model inspection, and comprehensive metadata for country, product, and time dimensions along with units in output files.
+Our data structure leverages the Xarray package, which provides labeled N-dimensional arrays and robust capabilities including NetCDF file storage for model outputs.
+This approach offers two key advantages: enhanced source code clarity that facilitates model inspection, and comprehensive metadata for country, product, and time coordinates along with units metadata in the dataset attributes.
 These features position cobwood as an ideal component for integration into broader modeling toolchains.

 # Statement of need